 - and to combine the results back together again.

-It is also useful approach when modelling.
+It is also a useful approach when modelling.
 Read more about it in Hadley Wickham’s paper: ‘The Split-Apply-Combine Strategy for Data Analysis’.

 Visualisation & Modelling